 Step 10 — Run the seven-day proof

 Theory ends when service starts.
-Install Bizflow alongside keeping your current process (if any) for one week:
+Start a free trial alongside keeping your current process (if any) for one week:

 Day 1–2: menu, tables, staff